Cheesy Potato Casserole is a hearty, savory side dish; perfect for breakfast, brunch, lunch, or dinner!

 Instructions

-- Combine all ingredients in a 9x13 pan and mix well.
+• Combine all ingredients (except toppings) in a casserole dish and mix well.

-- Sprinkle over casserole and bake uncovered for 35-40 minutes or bubbly and topping is golden.
+• Sprinkle topping over casserole and bake uncovered for 35-40 minutes or bubbly and topping is golden.

 Nutrition Information